-Fig. 5.93 and Fig. 5.97 show the resulting averaged melt temperatures in simulation compared to the experimental result for L10 and L11, respectively.
+Fig. 5.91 and Fig. 5.94 show the resulting averaged melt temperatures in simulation compared to the experimental result and to the previous calculations (ATHLET-CD 3.2) for L10 and L11, respectively.
 The temperature distributions reflected the five heat stages.
-The calculation results agree with the experimental result, particularly during the second and fourth heat stages in both cases.
-During the heating stages with higher power, the temperature is slightly underestimated and during the lower power heating stage the temperature is overestimated in the calculations.
+The calculation results agree with the experimental result, particularly during the second and fourth heat stages in case of L11 and in the first and fifth stages in L10 case.
+In the third stage the temperatures are slightly underestimated (ca 8 K) in both cases.
 One of the reasons of the minor deviations is that the stand-alone AIDA module does not consider the temperature dependence of the material properties.
 Hence, these are given as a constant value in the input data.
-According of the results the material properties used describe the material very well at 295 °C.
+According of the results the material properties used describe the material well at 295 °C. The comparison of the current code version with the previous version shows very well that the improvements in ATHLET-CD resulted a much better quantitatively agreement with the experimental results.
+This is mainly coming from the improved heat conduction modelling.

-The measured and predicted inner and outer wall temperatures for L10 test are given in Fig. 5.94 and Fig. 5.95.
+The measured and predicted inner and outer wall temperatures for L10 test are given in Fig. 5.92 and Fig. 5.93.
 The comparison is based on the measurement data given in /PAN 18/.
 Both the calculated inner and outer wall temperatures agree well with the experimental results.
 The small differences can be an artefact of the assumption of a well-mixed homogeneous molten pool with one average temperature in the calculation.
 The aforementioned shape-factor to consider the hemispherical lower head compensates for this assumption only to a certain degree.
+Therefore, the best agreement can be observed about at the upper half of the molten pool (about 50 degrees at inner wall and about 60 degrees at outer wall).
 Furthermore, the non-exactly defined material properties, particularly enthalpy difference and heat capacity, have an effect of the heat transfer and crust formation calculations.